-A worldwide survey of just under 350 Ontrack data recovery customers at this year's World Backup Day revealed that more than a third of the respondents did not back up at all when they lost their data.
-Thus, the number of backup refusers remains at a high level, although in the last five years their share has fallen slightly.
+A worldwide survey of just under 350 Ontrack Data Recovery customers at this year’s World Backup Day revealed that more than a third of the respondents did not have a backup solution when they lost their data.
+Thus, the number of backup refusers remains high, although in the last 5 years their share has fallen slightly.
 In 2013, the proportion of respondents who did not have a backup solution at the time they lost their data was 37 percent, 39 percent in 2015 and 33 percent last year.
 The backup deniers stated that the main reason was that they had no time to search for the right backup solution and then administer it.

 The results are in

 As a result, the number of refusal figures collected by Ontrack this year is only slightly higher than those published by the organizers of World Backup Day 2018 on its website: For them, the proportion of non-backup users is 30%.
 For this reason, the first World Backup Day was celebrated seven years ago – 2011.
 Its purpose is to help users be reminded that backups are important and that they make backups at least once a year on a tight day each year.
 However: One single backup during the year might be enough for a private user, but definitely not for a company!